Search

 Aboriginal and/or Torres Strait Islander women are almost twice as likely as non-Indigenous women to have cardiovascular disease.

 Aboriginal and/or Torres Strait Islander women aged 30 and over should see their GP for a heart check.
-Find out more about First Nations Heart Health.
+Find out more about First Nations heart health.

 If you are a healthcare professional, read more about absolute cardiovascular disease risk assessment for Aboriginal and/or Torres Strait Islander peoples.